April 2007

 Cloak and dagger army: The OSS

-To top it off, be in the first wave of visitors to the new National Museum of the Marine Corps, read more diary entries from a gritty medical unit rolling toward Germany, and check out the couples on the dance floor doing the jitterbug.
+To top it off, visit the new National Museum of the Marine Corps, read more diary entries from a gritty medical unit rolling toward Germany, and check out the couples on the dance floor doing the jitterbug.